-The successful candidate will be expected to pursue innovative and independent research at the highest international level and to establish an outstanding, competitive and externally-funded research program in support of the research and teaching missions of the Department of Linguistics and University College.
+The successful candidate will be expected to pursue innovative and independent research at the highest international level and to establish an outstanding, competitive, and externally funded research program.

-Evidence of excellence in teaching will be provided through teaching accomplishments, the teaching dossier, a teaching statement, sample course syllabi, and the teaching evaluations submitted as part of the applications, as well as strong letters of reference.
+Evidence of excellence in teaching should be provided through teaching accomplishments, the teaching dossier, a teaching statement, sample course syllabi, and the teaching evaluations submitted as part of the application, as well as strong letters of reference.

 Salary will be commensurate with qualifications and experience.

-All qualified candidates are invited to apply by clicking on the link below.
-Applicants must submit a cover letter, current curriculum vitae, a research statement outlining current and future research interests, a recent writing sample (of no more than 15 pages), a diversity statement (as outlined below), and a teaching dossier including a statement of teaching philosophy, course syllabi and teaching evaluations.
+All qualified candidates are invited to apply online by clicking the link below.
+Applications must include a cover letter, current curriculum vitae, a statement outlining current and future research interests, a recent writing sample (of no more than 15 pages), a diversity statement (as outlined below), and a teaching dossier to include a teaching statement, sample course syllabi, and teaching evaluations.

-Applicants must also arrange to have three signed letters of reference on letterhead, preferably as PDF documents, sent directly to Prof. Sali A. Tagliamonte via email to [email protected] with the subject line: “Psycholinguistics – (your full name)” by the job closing date.
+Applicants must also arrange to have three letters of reference sent directly by the referee via email (on letterhead and signed) to Professor Juvénal Ndayiragije at [email protected] by the closing date.

 Submission guidelines can be found at http://uoft.me/how-to-apply.
 We recommend combining attached documents into one or two files in PDF/MS Word format.
 If you have any questions about this position, please contact Professor Juvénal Ndayiragije at [email protected].

-All application materials, including reference letters, must be submitted online by November 4th, 2019.
+All application materials, including reference letters, must be received by November 25, 2019.